Copyright © 2009-

 Dip into the history of Essex towns, villages, parishes and people with History House.

 The Essex Record Office collects and preserves the written, oral and visual heritage of Essex.
-Also see the Essex Record Office Blog for details of various events held throughout the year.

 These links provide more information relating to this Historically important 13th Century Monastic Barn and National Trust property.